donmikelee/donmikelee/README.md

 I graduated from the Kodilla programming school, thanks to which I learned more about technologies and, above all, the methodology of a professional programmer's work.

+Actually I work as Junior Frontend Developer for DomData - a company that specializes in creating low code applications for the banking sector.
+Currently, our partners are, among others, ING, MBank and Millenium.
+My duties include solving problems on the style side and developing the development version.

 ### Passion and plans for the future :basketball::soccer::football:

 On a daily basis I am a huge fan of practicing sports, I especially enjoy playing team sports such as basketball, soccer and American football.